api-ecosystem-for-laravel/dingo-api/readme.md

 ## Documentation

-Please refer to our extensive [Wiki documentation](https://github.com/dingo/api/wiki) for more information.
+Please refer to our extensive [Wiki documentation](https://github.com/api-ecosystem-for-laravel/dingo-api/wiki) for more information.

 ## API Boilerplate

-If you are looking to start a new project from scratch, consider using the [Laravel API Boilerplate](https://github.com/specialtactics/laravel-api-boilerplate), which builds on top of the dingo-api package, and adds a lot of great features.
+If you are looking to start a new project from scratch, consider using the [Laravel API Boilerplate](https://github.com/specialtactics/laravel-api-boilerplate), which builds on top of the dingo-api package, and adds a lot of great features for API development.

 ## Support

 For answers you may not find in the Wiki, avoid posting issues.
 Feel free to ask for support on the dedicated [Slack](https://larachat.slack.com/messages/api/) room.
 Make sure to mention **specialtactics** so he is notified.

+Alternatively, you can start a [new discussion in the Q&A category](https://github.com/api-ecosystem-for-laravel/dingo-api/discussions/categories/q-a).

 ## License